marceldobehere/goofy-chat-app/readme.md

 ## TODO (security)
 - Set default size of the RSA keys to like 2048 bit or something

 ## TODO (Maybe)
 - Add checking if a person is online
-- Add an automatic reconnect to the server, if it goes down temporarily
 - Add custom css importing
-- Add custom layout modes
-- Add posting (small) files other than images (idk yet)